Assistant Professor of Cell and Developmental BiologyLab Homepage: https://denistitovlab.org/

-In order to tackle these questions we are using a combination of biochemistry, physiology, mathematical modeling and novel tool development to study aging in cell culture and model organisms.
+In order to tackle these questions we are using a combination of biochemistry, physiology, modeling and novel tool development to study aging in cell culture and model organisms.

 Genetically encoded tools for manipulation of metabolism (GEMMs)